tslocke/hobo/hobo_jquery/README.markdown

 ### AJAX file uploads

-If you have malsup's form plugin installed, Ajax file uploads should "just work", as long as you have debug_rjs turned off in your config/initiailizers/development.rb.
+If you have malsup's form plugin installed, Ajax file uploads should "just work", as long as you don't have debug_rjs turned on in your config/initializers/development.rb.

 ### AJAX events

 The standard 'before', 'success', 'done' and 'error' callbacks may still be used.
-Additionally, the AJAX code now triggers 'rapid:ajax:before', 'rapid:ajax:success', 'rapid:ajax:done' and 'rapid:ajax:error' events to unable you to code more unobtrusively.
+Additionally, the AJAX code now triggers 'rapid:ajax:before', 'rapid:ajax:success', 'rapid:ajax:done' and 'rapid:ajax:error' events to enable you to code more unobtrusively.

 If your form is inside of a part, it's quite likely that the form will be replaced before the rapid:ajax:success and rapid:ajax:done events